oktadev/okta-blog/_source/_posts/2020-10-22-set-up-a-mute-indicator-light-for-zoom-with-hammerspoon.md

 Spoons are installed into their own sub-directories in the `~/.hammerspoon/Spoons/` directory.

-The code for my unofficial Zoom Spoon is stored on GitHub, so we’ll be using `git` to install the Zoom Spoon for Hammerspoon.
+The code for my unofficial Zoom Spoon is stored on GitHub, so we'll be using `git` to install the Zoom Spoon for Hammerspoon.

 Start by making sure that you have a `Spoons` directory in your Hammerspoon configuration directory: